mukhtar-github/react-advanced/README.md

 Essentially custom hooks allows us to reuse a functionality.
 We're not talking about reusing HTML elements, we already can do that with components.
 We're talking about a functionality, whether that is fetching data, saving to local storage, and that sort of things.

 We are trying to come up with functionality that we can reuse.
+For example, if we should have another component that needs to fetch data, we don't need to duplicate our data fetching function.

 ### React Router